iSound Copyright Policy

 The best way to avoid infringing on the rights of another creative person is to use your skill, talent and imagination to create your own completely original work.
-When we use the word 'original' we don't mean that you must come up with an idea which hasn't been used before - recall that copyright does not protect ideas.
+When we use the word 'original' we don't mean that you must come up with an idea that hasn't been used before - recall that copyright does not protect ideas.
 When used in reference to copyright "original" means that you created your work without referencing or deliberately copying anyone else's work during the process.

 Ensure that all parts of your work, both visual and audio, are your own original creations.
-If you have used materials which are owned by other people or companies make certain that you have obtained proper permission or licensing for the use before you place your work online.
+If you have used materials that are owned by other people or companies make certain that you have obtained proper permission or licensing for the use before you place your work online.

 You can also obtain permission to use a copyrighted work by license.